 Volkswagen CEO says will tweak strategy to maintain electric, autonomous push

-Volkswagen will tweak its strategy to maintain investment momentum for developing electric and autonomous cars as it tries to make up for lost revenues caused by the coronavirus pandemic, the company's chief executive said.

-FRANKFURT: Volkswagen will tweak its strategy to maintain investment momentum for developing electric and autonomous cars as it tries to make up for lost revenues caused by the coronavirus pandemic, the company's chief executive said.
+FRANKFURT: Volkswagen will tweak its strategy to maintain investment momentum for developing electric and autonomous cars as it tries to make up for lost revenues caused by the coronavirus pandemic, the company's chief executive said on Thursday (Nov 5).

 The multi-brand car and truck maker, which owns the Bentley, Bugatti, Porsche, Skoda, Lamborghini and Audi brands, is preparing a strategy meeting next week to discuss long-term trends and implications for manufacturing, investment and sales.

-"There are several million cars missing in our planning," Herbert Diess said on Thursday, adding that sales in some markets are not seen recovering to pre-crisis levels until 2023.
+"There are several million cars missing in our planning," Herbert Diess said, adding that sales in some markets are not seen recovering to pre-crisis levels until 2023.

 To compensate, Volkswagen will have to slim down its model range, a step which will have implications for some of the carmaker's manufacturing plants, Diess said.